 I hate to be “that guy”, but it depends on what you’re looking for!
 If your goal is to find a wife, you could potentially strike gold, but you’d better head off and find a Ukrainian woman to be on the safe side.
 The odds are not on your side here.

-Q: Does it vary from a major city like Vienna versus the village girls?
+Q: Does it vary from a major city like Vienna versus the village Austrian girls?

 Since I just got freaky with city-girls I can’t really say.

-Q: Finally, would you recommend Vienna as a place to live or to go for a “game trip”?
+Would you recommend Vienna as a place to live?

 Absolutely, Vienna is pretty much smack in the middle of Europe, with the same distance to Moscow as to Madrid!